As a YouTuber, you can see quite a lot of information about the people who watch your videos. A lot more than many would think.

 The only thing that a YouTuber can see is the number of likes and dislikes they receive.
-This can be a useful feature (when people don’t spam it) to gauge how well a video covered a topic.
+This can be a helpful feature (when people don’t spam it) to gauge how well a video covers a topic.

-For YouTubers doing keyword research, this was also a useful way to find videos that you could outrank because the viewers weren’t satisfied with the content and you can create something better.
+For YouTubers doing keyword research, this was also a helpful way to find videos you could outrank because the viewers weren’t satisfied with the content, and you could create something better.